StreamerSpectrum/spectrum_bot/README.md

 This is a Chat and Interactive bot for Beam.pro written in Python

 Author: CAPGames
+State : Not a workable state

+Target Platforms : Raspberry Pi, Windows

 ## Currently Completed
 * Beam OAuth